dreamfactorysoftware/dreamfactory/installers/README.markdown

 It is important that all three license files reside in the designated directory, including `composer.json`, `composer.lock`, and `composer.json-dist`.
 If any of the three are missing, the installer will ignore the upgrade step and continue.

+When upgrading you'll also need to provide your license key:

+    Please provide your license key:

+Neglecting to provide this key will cause the upgrade process to fail, so please have it on hand before starting the installer.
+If you've misplaced the key, contact support for assistance.

 ### Show help menu

 Passing the ```--help```,```-h``` option will result in a show to you help menu with all available key for the script.